-At first, this reduction in blood flow may not produce any symptoms, but as fatty deposits, or plaque, build up in the coronary arteries, signs and symptoms may emerge.
+At first, this reduction in blood flow may not produce any symptoms, but as fatty deposits, or plaques, build up in the coronary arteries, signs and symptoms may emerge.

 Symptoms of coronary heart disease

-Variant angina occurs at rest, and it is usually severe.
+- Variant angina - this type occurs at rest, and it is usually severe.
 It happens when there is a spasm in an artery that causes it to tighten and narrow, disrupting blood supply to the heart.
 Triggers include exposure to cold, stress, medicines, smoking, or cocaine use.